nachocaru/xaprb.com/content/blog/2006-10-31-dom4php-a-php-dom-implementation.md

   - Programming
 ---

 Several years ago I wrote a pure PHP library for manipulating [XML][1] documents with the Document Object Model ([DOM][2]) in [PHP][3] 4, without external libraries such as libxml.
 This is often useful on shared hosting providers, where you can't get C extensions installed.
 The library uses [PHP4&#8242;s built-in SAX ][4]functions, which are enabled by default.
-Today I'm re-releasing this library under the LGPL.
+Today I'm re-releasing this library under the LGPL (EDIT: later re-released under MIT).
+You can find it [here](https://github.com/xaprb/dom4php)

 ### Introduction